Ezus-Software/ezusAPIDocumentation/source/index.html.md

 To get your API key, you have to ask to your account manager

-After calling the login route, a bearer token will be returned to you, it must be included in the header of all your calls to the Ezus API
+After calling the login route, a bearer token will be returned to you, it must be included in the header of all your calls to the Ezus APIBody Parameters (JSON)

 `Authorization: Bearer YOUR TOKEN`